What Are the Best Trees and Shrubs for Sound Barriers?

 Street and traffic sounds, neighbors, local businesses or people passing by your home can cause your backyard to lose the private and quiet allure many homeowners crave.

-If this is a familiar situation to you, know that plant barriers can be a solution to noise and privacy concerns.
-Indeed, plant barriers are excellent investments for homeowners; trees or bushes can give you added privacy, improve the value of your property, and even reduce noise pollution.
+If this sounds familiar, know that plant barriers can be a solution to noise and privacy concerns.
+Plant barriers are excellent investments for homeowners; trees or bushes can give you added privacy, improve the value of your property, and even reduce noise pollution.
 Stems, leaves, branches, and bark are effective at absorbing sound, and foliage has even been used to reduce noise in cities.

-However, it’s important to understand that not all trees and shrubs are equally effective.
-What are the best trees and shrubs for sound barriers, and how can you best minimize noise pollution in your front- or backyard?
+That said, it’s important to understand that not all trees and shrubs are equally effective.
+What are the best trees and shrubs for sound barriers, and how can you best minimize noise pollution in your front or backyard?
 This article will provide all the information you’ll need to block out unruly noise and restore some tranquility to your property.

 Arborvitae Trees such as Thuja Green Giants, American Pillars, and Emerald Green Arborvitaes are popular choices for both privacy and noise barriers.
 The thick soft foliage is evergreen, and they can be planted closer together than other kinds of trees.
 This means you can make a very thick hedge or wall, especially if you plant them in two staggered rows.